Skip to main content

 Endocrine System Interplay and Metabolic Health

 Testosterone, a steroid hormone, exerts its effects through binding to androgen receptors located in various tissues, influencing gene expression related to protein synthesis, glucose metabolism, and lipid profiles.
-Its decline, often associated with aging, can lead to a state of low-grade and metabolic dysregulation.
+Its decline, often associated with aging, can lead to a state of low-grade chronic inflammation and metabolic dysregulation.
 This phenomenon, sometimes termed “inflammaging,” can exacerbate the symptoms of hormonal insufficiency and create a less responsive cellular environment.

 The Hypothalamic-Pituitary-Gonadal (HPG) axis serves as the central regulatory pathway for testosterone production.
 The hypothalamus releases gonadotropin-releasing hormone (GnRH), which stimulates the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins then act on the testes in men, or ovaries in women, to produce testosterone.